threecuptea/spark2_emr/README.md

        encoding and decoding overhead involved.
 Also, I have to register special encoder for those customized classes for KryoSerializer.
 That's unnecessary hassle.

-   10. I had failed tasks and failed attempt and even failed job due to failed multiple attempt.
+   10. I had failed tasks and failed attempt and even failed job due to failed multiple attempts.
 I looked into stderr and found stackoverflow is the cause.
 Therefore, I added *-XX:ThreadStackSize=2048*.
-       Notice this does not take away space from neither 'yarn.nodemanager.resource.memory-mb' in yarn-site.xml nor executor-memory which is part of the nodemanager memory.
+       Notice this does not take away space from neither 'yarn.nodemanager.resource.memory-mb' in yarn-site.xml nor executor-memory which is part of the nodemanager memory which use heap instead of stack.

    11. I started to pay more attention to resource manager console.
 Node link page is very helpful.
 It tells me how much memory and how many cores being allocated for each node.
-I found out one alraming fact: yarn only allocates one core for each executor even though I requested 5 cores.
+I found out one alarming fact: yarn only allocates one core for each executor even though I requested 5 cores.
 That information does not show in spark-history console.
 I googled to find the solution and DominantResourceCalculator comes up.
        I added the followings to tuning.json which the configuration file I used for AWS deployment